AP source: Castellanos, Phillies agree to $100M, 5-year deal

 It was the second big free-agent splash this week for the Phillies, who are beefing up their lineup to compete with the busy Braves and Mets in the NL East.
 Kyle Schwarber agreed Wednesday to a four-year contract worth about $80 million, a deal that also was pending a successful physical.

-Castellanos batted .309 with 34 homers and 100 RBIs last season for the Cincinnati Reds, making his first All-Star team and winning a Silver Slugger Award.
+Castellanos batted .309 with 34 homers, 100 RBIs and a .939 OPS last year for the Cincinnati Reds, making his first All-Star team and winning a Silver Slugger Award.
+He is a .278 career hitter with 168 home runs, 594 RBIs and an .814 OPS in nine major league seasons with the Detroit Tigers, Chicago Cubs and Reds.

-A corner outfielder, Castellanos joins reigning NL MVP Bryce Harper in the middle of a Phillies lineup that also features All-Star catcher J.T.
+A corner outfielder with a suspect glove, Castellanos joins reigning NL MVP Bryce Harper in the middle of a Phillies lineup that also features All-Star catcher J.T.
 Realmuto.

-Harper had pressed the team to bring in a big bat to help, saying recently it would be a “downer” if the Phillies did not sign Castellanos, Schwarber or Kris Bryant.
+With the Phillies in need of a left fielder, Harper recently pressed the team to bring in a big bat, saying it would be a “downer” if the club did not sign Castellanos, Schwarber or Kris Bryant.

+"Nicky, I really enjoy him as a player, a good left fielder.
+He’d be a great middle-of-the-order bat for us,” Harper said.

-Turns out, the only one of those three they didn't lure was Bryant, who was introduced at Colorado Rockies camp on Friday after signing a $182 million, seven-year contract.
+Turns out, the only one of those three the Phillies didn't lure was Bryant, who was introduced at Rockies camp Friday after signing a $182 million, seven-year contract with Colorado.

+The Phillies finished 82-80 last season, their first winning record since 2011, but extended their postseason drought to an NL-worst 10 years.

+“There’s definitely a couple of guys out there that a lot of guys in this clubhouse would like to see come in and kind of give us a sense of, we’re here to win it and we have an opportunity to do that,” Harper said Monday.

+Phillies President of Baseball Operations Dave Dombrowski was president and general manager of the Tigers when they drafted Castellanos in 2010 and he debuted with Detroit in 2013.

+Back in November, Castellanos opted out of the last two years of his contract with Cincinnati, which would have paid him $34 million.
+He was given an $18.4 million qualifying offer by the Reds and turned it down, so Cincinnati will receive a high draft pick this year as compensation for Castellanos leaving as a free agent.

-Since the Major League Baseball lockout ended, Philadelphia also signed free-agent relievers Brad Hand and Jeurys Familia, each to a one-year deal for $6 million.
+Since the Major League Baseball lockout ended, the Phillies have signed free-agent relievers Brad Hand and Jeurys Familia, each to a one-year deal for $6 million.
+They also brought back outfielder Odúbel Herrera on a one-year contract.

+Before the lockout, the Phillies signed Corey Knebel to be their closer.

+In another move Friday involving the Phillies, the team lost right-hander Yoan López when he was claimed off waivers by the Miami Marlins.

 AP Baseball Writer Ronald Blum contributed.